metacall/gsoc-2023/submissions/AhmedIhab.md

 MetaCall is a **polyglot** runtime environment, which allows you to run **multiple programming languages** in the same project.
 For example, you can have a Node.js application that uses a Python script and a Ruby script, all in the same project.
-You can view more example and use cases from [here](https://github.com/metacall/examples)
+You can view more example and use cases from [here](https://github.com/metacall/examples).

 Furthermore, MetaCall represents a serverless runtime environment, also known as Function as a Service (FaaS), enabling you to execute your code within the cloud without the need to concern yourself with the underlying infrastructure.
-[Give it a try](https://metacall.io/)
+[Give it a try](https://metacall.io/).

 ## Idea Motivation

 MetaCall Core has an intensive test case that is mainly focused on Linux (including Sanitizers in order to detect memory, address, undefined behavior, or threading bugs).
-The main idea is to support multiple platforms and architectures with multiple compilers but the current baseline (Linux with GCC, Windows with MSVC, and MacOS with Clang; all on amd64 architecture) So, We will implement full CI/CD for macOS with the maximum amount of language support possible for now MetaCall has one for Linux and Windows
+The main idea is to support multiple platforms and architectures with multiple compilers but with the current baseline: Linux with GCC, Windows with MSVC, and MacOS with Clang, all on amd64 architecture.
+So, we are going to implement full CI/CD for macOS with the maximum amount of language support possible for now MetaCall has one for Linux and Windows.

 ## Work done

 ### 1. Setup CI/CD for MacOS on Github Actions

-The CI file responsible for setting up the environment and configure any needed dependencies for MetaCall to be built correctly on MacOS.
-Also it removes any pre-installed dependencies that came with Github Runner that may cause conflicts with the build process.Further more it create a matrix with Debug & Release and No sanitizers, Address sanitizer and Thread Sanitizer to test it with different configurations.
+The CI file is responsible for setting up the environment and configuring any needed dependencies for MetaCall to be built correctly on MacOS.
+It also removes any pre-installed dependencies that came with Github Runner that may cause conflicts with the build process.
+Furthermore it creates a matrix with Debug & Release and No sanitizers, Address sanitizer and Thread Sanitizer to test it with different configurations.

 ### 2. Extend MetaCall Scripts

-Make metacall-environment.sh script support macOS besides Linux it checks if the OS is Linux or macOS and install the dependencies accordingly.
-Also it configures any needed CMAKE flags for the build process.
+Make metacall-environment.sh script support macOS besides Linux.
+It checks if the OS is Linux or macOS and installs the dependencies accordingly.
+Also, it configures any needed CMAKE flags for the build process.

 ### 3. Fix MacOS build issues

-With help of ORG mentors we were able to fix all MacOS build issues
+With help of ORG mentors we were able to fix all MacOS build issues.

 ## Pull Requests